 Lethbridge School Division employs its own SLPs and OTs.
-If services are needed, a referral is put in through the Learning Support Teacher.
+A referral is put in through the Learning Support Teacher for students in kindergarten to grade 2.
+Due to the large caseload, students without complex needs are referred to Alberta Health Services.